pnoom/bc-search/docs/Overview.md

 * The first supports advanced searching and gives quite relevant results, but provides only references numbers and other metadata (no thumbnails/media access).
-* The second lacks an advanced search option, but does provide at least provide images of artifacts.
+* The second lacks an advanced search option, but does provide images of artifacts.
 Instead of searching, one can navigate the hierarchy of collections directly, but this is very slow.
 * Artifacts that have not yet been digitized and those with copyright